 According to the Torah, when Moses stood atop Mount Sinai and presented his people the stone tablets with the Law of Jehovah inscribed upon them, the Hebrews spoke in unison “na’aseh v’nishma,” which means “We will do and we will understand.”
 Basically the Hebrews covenanted that they would live the Law first, in the hope that through living the law they would eventually come to understand it.
 Today, this statement represents a Jewish person’s commitment to live all the Law of Moses even if they don’t fully understand the reasons behind each commandment.
 Modern rabbis teach that na’aseh v’nishma is how one comes to understand God and His laws for man.
 By living the outward ordinances, a change happens within.

-Esquire editor and self-proclaimed “Jew in the same sense that the Olive Garden is Italian food,” A.J.
-Jacobs put the principle of na’aseh v’nishma to the test in his hilarious memoir, A Year of Living Biblically: One Man’s Humble Quest to Follow the Bible as Literally as Possible.
+Writer A.J.
+Jacobs, who describes himself as a “Jew in the same sense that the Olive Garden is Italian food,” put the principle of na’aseh v’nishma to the test in his hilarious memoir, A Year of Living Biblically: One Man’s Humble Quest to Follow the Bible as Literally as Possible.
 Jacobs didn’t just try to live the Ten Commandments perfectly for a year, but also the over 600 obscure laws found throughout the Bible, like not shaving the corners of your beard, blowing a shofar before prayer, and not sitting where a menstruating woman has sat (that one got him in trouble with his wife).

 Coming from a scientific and agnostic family, Jacobs saw many of the rituals and laws of his cultural heritage as strange and irrational.
 But after a year of trying to live according to the Bible, Jacobs felt his attitude shift about religious rituals and even the divine.
 While he didn’t convert from being a secular Jew into a full-on theist, Mr. Jacobs now considers himself a “reverent agnostic,” who believes “that whether or not there’s a God, there is such a thing as sacredness.
 Life is sacred.”
 Jacobs credits his attitude shift to living Biblical principles even when he wasn’t sure of the reason behind them; he acted first without understanding to become a more reverent person.